EbookFoundation/free-programming-books/CONTRIBUTING.md

 4. Make sure to follow the [guidelines below](#guidelines) and respect the [Markdown formatting](#formatting) of the files.

-5. Travis CI will run tests to make sure your lists are alphabetized and formatting rules are followed.
+5. GitHub Actions will run tests to make sure your lists are alphabetized and formatting rules are followed.
 Be sure to check that your changes pass the tests.

 ### Guidelines
 - make sure a book is free.
 Double-check if needed.
 It helps the admins if you comment in the PR as to why you think the book is free.